srirangav/pdfview/README.txt

         stops and the filename containing the match is printed.
 If an expression is not specified, this option is ignored.

+        If -L is specified, the filename is printed only if it does not contain a match is printed.
+If an expression is not specified, this option is ignored.

 Build (MacOSX only):

     $ ./configure